Welcome to Edu:Social!

 Edu:Social is a Germany-wide scientific research study conducted by the Social Neuroscience Labs of the Max Planck Society.
 It aims to strengthen resilience and social skills among teachers and healthcare professionals.
 We provide a several week long mental intervention program that promotes mental health and social competencies while also reducing the risk of stress-related burnout.

-Register for Edu:Social School!
+Register for Edu:Social School Study 2!

 Scientific Background